compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step6.md

   \UnaryInfC{$\Gamma \vdash$ \texttt{(lambda ((x }$t_1$\texttt{))} $e$\texttt{)} : $t_1$ \texttt{->} $t_2$}
 \end{prooftree}

-We also want to be able to apply to functions.
+We also want to be able to apply functions.
 This is more straightforward: we just need the lambda, the expression to apply it to, and the resulting expression will be of the return type.

 \begin{prooftree}
   \AxiomC{$\Gamma \vdash e_1 : t_1$ \texttt{->} $t_2$}